 4.9 The provisions of this clause 4.9 shall only apply to a Buyer who has purchased Venta’s Warranty+ at the time of Order.
 In addition to the warranty set out in clause 4.1 above, the following terms shall apply to an Order which includes Warranty+:

-(a) Warranty+ is an annual contract of 12 months, payable either as a one-off amount annually or monthly in 12 equal monthly instalments, by direct debit and is only available to cover labour costs incurred in the United Kingdom;
+(a) Warranty+ is an annual contract of 12 months, payable annually by direct debit and is only available to cover labour costs incurred in the United Kingdom;

 (b) the Warranty+ contract shall automatically renew on the anniversary date unless the Buyer has given Venta notice of its desire to terminate at any time prior to the renewal anniversary.
 Notice by the Buyer to terminate the Warranty+ contract may be given at any time; where notice to terminate is given by the Buyer prior to the end of the existing term, the existing term of the Warranty+ contract will continue to run until the anniversary date

-(c) Subject to the failure of the Good being attributable to Venta under these Buyer Terms & Conditions, Venta will pay the Buyer’s labour cost of repairing or replacing Goods which fall within the warranty set out in clause 4.1 above, currently at the rate of £25 per hour.
-Proof of travel time and labour time will need to be supplied at the point of a claim being submitted.
-Venta reserve the right to reject a claim if an excessive amount of travel time or labour time is deemed to have been claimed;
+(c) Subject to the failure of the Good being attributable to Venta under these Buyer Terms & Conditions, Venta will pay the Buyer’s labour cost of repairing or replacing Goods which fall within the warranty set out in clause 4.1 above, currently at the rate of £25 per hour provided that the Buyer shall provide to Venta proof of travel time and labour time at the point of a claim being submitted.
+Venta reserves the right to reject a claim if it reasonably deems that an excessive amount of travel time or labour time is being claimed;

 (d) Warranty+ cover is only available in respect of Goods which have been fitted with an industry-standard connector.
-If the Good is mounted in an area susceptible to damp or water ingress it must be an industry-standard waterproof connector with an IPX7 or IPX9 waterproof rating.
+If the Good is mounted in an area susceptible to damp or water ingress such connector must be an industry-standard waterproof connector (for example, Deutsch, Superseal, JST, Molex);

 (e) Warranty+ cover will not apply to any claim for damage to the Good arising from careless, negligent or faulty installation;